Premier Surprise Major

 Tue 28 Feb 1922 First peal on towerbells Premier Surprise Major at Whitley Bay by the Durham and Newcastle Diocesan Association at Whitley Bay

-Mon 5 Aug 1996 First peal on handbells Premier Surprise Major by the Leicester Diocesan Guild at Barrow-on-Soar, Leics
+Mon 5 Aug 1996 Peal on handbells Premier Surprise Major by the Leicester Diocesan Guild at Barrow-on-Soar, Leics